 - Augmenting decision making and enhancing productivity, design and development we support the application of immersive technologies in new product and process innovation.
 Our projects include a city-level simulation, which facilitates the creation of infrastructure solutions for future cities, and the control of robot devices which navigate through challenging environments.

 Our team of engineers, scientists and clinicians use virtual reality to design and build robots.
 Our £5.5m national robotics facility which is funded by the Engineering and Physical Sciences Research Council is used for a variety of purposes, from assisting surgeons during robotic procedures to exploring hidden chambers in Egyptian pyramids.

 Our Perception Action Cognition Laboratory (PAC) brings together experts in experimental psychology, neuroscience, engineering and clinical medicine.
 Researchers at the lab, led by Professor Mark Mon-Williams, study the health risks and potential health benefits of virtual reality.

 The Leeds Institute for Data Analytics (LIDA) brings together more than 200 researchers and data scientists to harness the potential of big data.
 We are exploring the opportunities offered by virtual reality to visualise large datasets in intuitive ways.

 The University is home to the largest virtual reality dental training facility in the UK.
 We have 30 simulators which our dentistry students use to hone their technical skills on virtual patients.

 Workshops for school pupils

-The University offers workshops on Virtual Reality in our Sciences for schools.
-Pupils learn about how virtual reality works and use their smartphones and virtual reality headsets to experience its power to explore - such as looking inside a cell structure and the human body.
+The University offers workshops on virtual reality for schools.
+Pupils learn about how virtual reality works and use their smartphones and virtual reality headsets to explore.
+This could include looking inside a cell structure and the human body.